Film 2: The Accidental Tourist

 What can we learn about 1988 from this film:

-I think one of the biggest message to take from this film was how people were willing to lose personal connections and adventure, for this while notion of constant "work".
+I think one of the biggest message to take from this film was how people were willing to lose personal connections and adventure, for the 1980's notion of constant "work".
 Jobs were your status in the 1980's.
 The idea of making money, having the right life, the right wife, owning the right house were an important part of the consumer driven economy.
 It didn't matter if you didn't like your job, it was your identity.
 In that regard, there were many great films and books written about the same "work until you drop" mentality in very similar 1950's economy such as "The Man in the Gray Flannel Suit".
 The 80's seem to be a showcase of people doing what it took to get ahead.
 What a great statement on the crippling emotional lonliness of the Yuppies as they surrounded themselves with personal trophies of status.
 I would liken this to the later, "Up in the Air" with George Clooney for having a similar message.
 It is a fascinating statement about life in a decade when family values were being preached from the pulpits and filling our television screens.
 Macon represents the sacrificial, robotic choices that must be made in order to create the 1980's picture of family.

 I give “The Accidental Tourist” 10 stars and highly recommend it to anyone who is looking for a psychologically driven film tonight.
 Beware—this movie is a slow burner.
 Don’t come expecting tidy wrap-ups and Michael Bay explosions.
 It slowly draws you in, and man oh man when it ends, it drops on you like a ton of existential bricks.
 The message of the film is timeless, “Your missing piece is out there, stop settling”.
 It builds slow, but it will grow on you fast.